magneticio/vamp2setup/README.md

 If you'd rather have Vamp Lamia running outside the cluster, you can do that by running:

 ```
-./vamp-bootstrap.sh --outcluster  --dburl mongodb://<someurl? --dbname <db-name>
+./vamp-bootstrap.sh --outcluster  --dburl mongodb://someurl --dbname db-name
 ```

-Where <someurl> is your mongodb instance url and <db-name> is obviously the db name you want to use.
+Where someurl is your mongodb instance url and db-name is obviously the db name you want to use.

 ## Setting up a Project and Cluster